 And the fears that once controlled me can’t get to me at all.

-Supplies for making a Frozen-inspired headband for Elsa dress up costumes or a Frozen birthday party activity:
+Supplies for making a DIY snowflake headband for Elsa dress up costumes, Elsa Frozen Costumes and Frozen birthday party activities:

 - Kathy’s free printable snowflake template for Shrinky Dinks (PDF)